5 Books Making News This Week: Widows, War, and Weight

 Sarah Perry, The Essex Serpent

 Perry’s new historical novel was longlisted for the Bailey’s Women’s Prize for Fiction and won Overall Book of the Year and Fiction Book of the Year at the British Book Awards 2017.
+It follows a nineteenth-century woman who, when widowed, follows her passion for paleontology by joining in a search for dinosaur bones.

 Jennifer Senior (New York Times) calls the Essex Serpent “a novel of almost insolent ambition—lush and fantastical, a wild Eden behind a garden gate.”
 She continues: “Set in the Victorian era, it’s part ghost story and part natural history lesson, part romance and part feminist parable.
 It’s wonderfully dense and serenely self-assured.
 I found it so transporting that 48 hours after completing it, I was still resentful to be back home.”